 Advertising services.
-Our net advertising revenues accounted for 38.7%, 49.0% and 54.9% of our total revenues in 2010, 2011 and 2012, respectively.
+Our net advertising revenues accounted for 49.0%, 54.9% and 60.6% of our total revenues in 2011, 2012 and 2013, respectively.
 We generate our net advertising revenues from payments made by advertisers to place advertisements on our websites for particular durations of time.
-We provide our advertising services primarily through our online and video channels primarily and, to a small extent, through 3g.ifeng.com and our mobile applications in our mobile channel.
+We provide our advertising services through our ifeng.com and video channel, as well as our mobile channel.
 The advertising formats we offer generally include banners, videos, text-links, logos, buttons and rich media.
-Growth in average revenue per advertiser, or ARPA, contributed significantly to the growth of our net advertising revenues from 2011 to 2012.
-Our ARPA increased from RMB0.4 million in 2010 to RMB0.8 million in 2011 and to RMB1.2 million (US\$0.2 million) in 2012.
+Growth in average revenue per advertiser, or ARPA, contributed significantly to the growth of our net advertising revenues from 2011 to 2012, and from 2012 to 2013.
+Our ARPA increased from RMB0.8 million in 2011 to RMB1.2 million in 2012, and to RMB1.5 million (US\$0.3 million) in 2013.
 Such increases in ARPA were driven by greater demand for our advertising services resulting from our user traffic growth and our offering of a greater variety of advertising services in attractive service packages, which allowed us to increase the prices we charged and generate a greater volume of advertising business per customer.

 Advertisers purchase our advertising services primarily through third-party advertising agencies.
 As is typical in the Chinese online advertising industry, most of the advertisements on our website are charged on the basis of duration.
 A small amount of the advertisements presented on our website and video pre-roll advertisements are charged on a cost-per-thousand-impression, or CPM, basis.
 Our advertising contracts establish fixed prices for the advertising services we provide.
 We recognize advertising revenues on a net basis after deducting service fees earned by advertising agencies, and based on the delivery pattern over the display period as specified in the relevant contract.
-Going forward, we expect our net advertising revenues to comprise an increasing share of our total revenues
+Going forward, we expect our net advertising revenues to comprise an increasing share of our total revenues.

 We also earn advertising revenues from related parties, including Phoenix TV for joint TV and online advertising solutions which we provide together with Phoenix TV to certain Phoenix TV advertising customers and China Mobile for online advertising services.
 We also record these revenues as net advertising revenues earned from related parties.
-Our net advertising revenues earned from related parties accounted for 2.4%, 5.6% and 5.8% of our net advertising revenues in 2010, 2011 and 2012, respectively.
+Our net advertising revenues earned from related parties accounted for 5.6%, 5.8% and 5.2% of our net advertising revenues in 2011, 2012 and 2013, respectively.

 Paid Services.
-Our paid service revenues contributed 61.3%, 51.0% and 45.1% of our total revenues in 2010, 2011 and 2012, respectively.
-The following table sets forth our paid service offerings and their respective contributions to our paid service revenues and total revenues in 2012.
+Our paid service revenues contributed 51.0%, 45.1% and 39.4% of our total revenues in 2011, 2012 and 2013, respectively.
+The following table sets forth our paid service offerings and their respective contributions to our paid service revenues and total revenues in 2011, 2012 and 2013, respectively.